Intangible-pg18/Cpp-Deep-Dive/README.md

 			 objects.
 The compiler created copy constructor works fine in general.
 We need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like file handle, a network connection..etc.
 Default copy constructor does only shallow copy.
 Deep copy is possible only with user defined copy constructor.

+---
+                         Copy constructor is called when a new object is created from an existing object, as a copy of the existing object (see this G-Fact).
+And assignment operator is called when an already initialized object is assigned a new value from another existing object.
 * Conversion Constructor
 * Explicit Constructor
 * Dynamic Constructor